A Comparison Of Sealed Crawlspace Options

-Very often a home has a crawlspace that for a variety of reasons is too damp, has issues with mold, wood rot or even pest that like the damp environment and needs to be modified to close it up (encapsulate or seal the space) and condition it or add a dehumidifier to keep it dry.
+Very often a home has a crawlspace that for a variety of reasons is too damp, has issues with mold, wood rot or even pest that like the damp environment and needs to be modified to seal it up (encapsulate, close, condition, etc) with the goal to keep it dry and healthy.
 The question of the advantages and disadvantages of each of the seemingly dozens of methods you will hear about often comes up.

 When an air ventilated, dirt crawlspace has limited or inadequate ventilation the temperature in the crawlspace can drop too low during the hot summer months and the high North Carolina summer dew points start causing the familiar problems of condensation, mold, odors and unhealthy homes.
 Dew points in North Carolina during the hot and humid months can regularly get above 78 degrees and will average higher than 70 for extended periods.
 The dew point is the temperature where condensation will occur so when hot, humid summer air is cooled off in your crawlspace, lower than the dew point for that day, you get a wet crawlspace.
-To summarize the issue for crawlspaces, the cooling of the home from HVAC systems and HVAC ducts combined with poor ventilation and different construction add-ons (Decks, large front porch, additions, heavily wooded lot, etc…) can allow temperatures in the crawlspace to go below the average summer dew point and cause condensation and excessive moisture in the wood.
+To summarize the issue for crawlspaces, the cooling of the home from HVAC systems and HVAC ducts, poor ventilation from different construction methods and changes (Decks, large front porch, additions, heavily wooded lot, etc…), and damp soils and combine to cause condensation and excessive moisture in the wood.